-Maturity comes down to how gracefully I can accept a reality that doesn’t match my expectations.
-Children get their hopes up for this or that, and when life goes the other way they have tantrums — they lack maturity.
+Mature character boils down to how gracefully we can accept a reality that doesn’t match our expectations.
+Children get their hopes up for one outcome, and when life goes another way, they whine about it.
 This is what we expect from children, but adults?
 This shows how little difference there is between children and adults.
-In truth, we’re just big children struggling to be adults.
-I say, it takes more than a lifetime to reach true adulthood.
+In truth, we’re all just large children struggling to be adults.
+Frankly, it takes much longer than a lifetime to reach true adulthood.

 The public’s expectation of social change was terribly naive and doomed from the start.
 Society is like a huge ship with Captain Inertia at the helm.
 No wonder we say “The ship of state”.
 Turning a large ship around is a slow gradual process, as is social change.
 Seen up close, this ship of state is more an illusion than reality.
 The so-called state is really a horde of people, just as a beehive is really a horde of bees.
 The state is the people; the people are the state, and change is glacial.

 Speaking of glacial, when the ship hits an iceberg, change is sudden.
 The ship sinks.
 I suppose the parallel to this in society is revolution.
 When the horde changes course, the state must follow.
 The events of the last few years sure look like the great ship of state has hit an iceberg.
 Revolution is in the air.
 Obama promised a civilized revolution… “Change we can believe in”.
 Now the Tea Party promises a more radical revolution… “Throw the bums out”.
 Then of course, there is the economic revolution that hit a few years ago.
-All this looks to me like natural and inevitable consequence of the modern “Get it now; pay for it later” approach to life.
+All this comes across as the natural and inevitable consequence of the contemporary “Get it now; pay for it later” approach to life.
 The horde has reached a dead end and desperately needs a course correction.